-XV.
-Governance and Sustainability Strategy

-The CalPERS Governance and Sustainability Strategy (Strategy) shall be managed to accomplish the following objectives:

-- A. Support the achievement of sustainable (including environmental, social, and governance factors), long-term target risk-adjusted returns for the Total Fund. - B. Contribute to sustainable investment, advocacy, and engagement decision making across the Total Fund.

-Approach & Parameters

-The Strategy will be implemented through three channels, supported, where applicable, by the use of strategic partnerships to advance CalPERS' investment and policy objectives.
-The three channels are:
+Total Fund Investment Policy Sections XV.
+Governance and Sustainability Strategy Purpose The CalPERS Governance and Sustainability Strategy (Strategy) shall b managed to accomplish the following objectives: A. Support the achievement of sustainable (including environmental, social, and governance factors), long-term target risk-adjusted returns for the Total Fund.
+B. Contribute to sustainable investment, advocacy, and engagement decision making across the Total Fund.
+Approach & Parameters The Strategy will be implemented through three channels, supported, where applicable, by the use of strategic partnerships to advance CalPERS' investment and policy objectives.
+The three channels are: Integration Engagement Advocacy Additional information on reporting and responsibilities is available in Appendices 1 and 2.
+CalPERS Governance & Sustainability Principles are included as Appendix 8.